Equivariant localization and completion in cyclic homology and derived loop spaces: An Atiyah-Segal completion theorem for periodic cyclic homology

 \subsection{Tate-equivariant functions on formal loop spaces compute analytic de Rham cohomology}

 We now set out to prove the equivariant localization theorem for periodic cyclic homology.
-We first establish the following general assertion for geometric stacks.
-It is well-known by experts and is essentially a simple corollary of results in \cite{Bh:DDR}, \cite{Ha:DR} and \cite{BZN:LC}.
-A general discussion can also be found in the introduction of \cite{Ka:CP}.
 We first introduce some technical notions needed to phrase the result in the 2-periodic setting.
 Recall the following notions for vector spaces (not chain complexes) from \cite{Be:TA}. \begin{defn} A \emph{linear topological vector space} is a a vector space $V$ which admits a topology for which the vector space operations are continuous, and such that there is a system of neighborhoods at $0$ consisting of subspaces.
 In this case, the topology is generated by this system at $0$ and translations under addition.
 The \emph{completion} $\widehat{V}$ of $V$ is the limit over the system of neighborhoods $U_\alpha$:

 We say the topology is \emph{complete} if the natural map $V \rightarrow \widehat{V}$ is an isomorphism.
 Let $V_1, V_2$ be linear topological vector spaces.
 We define a linear topological vector space, the \emph{$!$-tensor product} $V_1 \otimes^!
 V_2$, via the naive tensor product on underlying vector spaces equipped with topology by the basis consisting of open sets of the form $U_1 \otimes V_2 + V_1 \otimes U_2$, where $U_1 \subset V_1$ and $U_2 \subset V_2$ are opens.
 We define $V_1 \,\widehat{\otimes^!}\, V_2$ to be $V_1 \otimes^!
 V_2$ completed with respect to this topology.